aBacIdEe/MidyearProject1/README.md

-The Model is half way done.
+The Model is mostly done.
+The GUI is mostly done.
-The Controller and GUI haven't started yet.
+The Controller is half way done.